danielballan/jupyterhub-share-link/README.md

   ```
 * A public/private key pair that belong to the service, enabling it issue
   "share" links that it can verify the recipient has not tampered with.
-* A small notebook server extension for exposing ``JUPYTER_IMAGE_SPEC``, an
-  environment variable in a new server REST endpoint, and a labextension that
-  customizes the behavior of the 'Copy Share Link' context menu item.
+* A labextension that customizes the behavior of the 'Copy Share Link' context
-  Bother the server extension and the labextension are in the repository
+  menu item, stored at
   [danielballan/jupyterhub-share-link-labextension](https://github.com/danielballan/jupyterhub-share-link-labextension).

 The file-copying occurs via the notebook's ContentsManager, so there is no need